Sermons of Fire and Light: Seven Ballads from the Eternal Word

 The keeper stood high on the wall with his lamp burning cold in the dark.

-His eyes were like flint in the wind, and his hands were unyielding and stark.
+His eyes were like flint in the wind, and his stare was unyielding and stark.

 He watched through the long-blooded dusk for the wolves that would creep through the gate,